-Total expenditure required for Council's wastewater schemes over the coming 30 years is approximately \$60-80 million per year (2015 dollars).
+Total expenditure required for Council's wastewater schemes over the coming 30 years is approximately \$60-100 million per year (2015 dollars).
 A breakdown of the expenditure into the various components that make up the total is shown in Figure 6-3 (including inflation).

-- Operational expenditure is expected to decrease over the first three years as earthquake damage is repaired followed by a steady increase from 2019 into the future.
-This trend is due to a constant increase due to population growth mitigated by decreasing earthquake related costs. - Significant capital expenditure on improving wastewater assets is required.
-Projects to meet legal requirements such as overflow reduction form the majority of capital expenditure until at least 2030, apart from low expenditure in 2023-25.
+- Operational expenditure is expected to steadily increase due to population growth.
+Increases may be mitigated by decreasing earthquake related costs. - Significant capital expenditure on improving wastewater assets is required.
+Projects to meet legal requirements such as overflow reduction form the majority of capital expenditure until at least 2045, apart from low expenditure in 2023-25.
 Expenditure to cater for growth will decrease over the first five years and remain constant from then on. - Capital expenditure on renewing wastewater reticulation assets is expected to steadily increase over the next 30 years, predominantly due to an increase in reticulation renewal requirements.
 Renewals deferred from the 2016-25 period result in high renewals costs from 2026-36.
 Capital expenditure on renewing parts of the Christchurch Wastewater Treatment Plant is variable, but is expected to peak during 2026-36.